Chapter 8: Features of Serial Meaning

 Processional Narratives

 When processional narratives are present in a functional organism I say that the organism is a processional organism.
-Our bodily organs are such processional organisms since they maintain their functional architecture even though the cells of which they are constituted die and are replenished.
-We as persons are such processional organisms since we continue a personal narrative even though our bodies are continually being renewed.
+Our bodily organs are such processional organisms since they maintain their functional architecture and processes even though the cells of which they are constituted die and are replenished.

-For a processional narrative to persist, it would probably require that the architectures making up the steps in its procession have similar if not the same properties - that their differences are minor - but if the procession involves many steps the final architecture may be very different to the original.
+For a processional narrative to persist, it would probably require that the architectures making up the steps in its procession have similar if not the same properties and fields of meaning - that their differences are minor - but if the procession involves many steps the final architecture may be very different to the original.
 An old man holds little resemblance to the baby he once was.

 Processional narratives may also have a lateral dimension, in that the processing architectures may branch multilaterally at each step.
 For example, a person may have many children continuing their themes.
 Each child may then have many children.
-As the child architectures proliferate, the themes extend in multiple directions, each in a slightly different way but each instantiation continuing the parent's themes in some way.
+As the child architectures proliferate, the themes extend in multiple directions, each evolving slightly differently but each instantiation continuing the parent's theme in some way.

 It could be argued that a spore traveling through space and seeding on another planet (as proposed in ideas such as panspermia) would continue an architective narrative well beyond the architective limits of its originating planet, but this again only pushes the boundary of architective isolation further out without eliminating it, since there would ultimately be a limit to how far an object could travel (given the Einstein speed limitation) and the time a spore can remain viable.